ChemiKhazi/UnityToolbag/StandardPaths/README.md

 # StandardPaths

-On desktop platforms, Unity's `persistentDataPath` picks anywhere from less-than-ideal to downright-wrong locations for where to put your files. `StandardPaths` is here to help.
+On desktop platforms, Unity's `persistentDataPath` doesn't always pick the best place for you to store files. `StandardPaths` is here to help.

 `StandardPaths` is a static class containing paths for Unity games to use for writing out files.
 It currently includes these paths: